flyteorg/flyte/rsts/concepts/launchplans_schedules.rst

 Launch plans provide a way to templatize Flyte workflow invocations.
 Launch plans contain a set of bound workflow inputs that are passed as arguments to create an execution.
 Launch plans do not necessarily contain the entire set of required workflow inputs, but a launch plan is always necessary to trigger an execution.
 Additional input arguments can be provided at execution time to supplement launch plan static input values.

 In addition to templatizing inputs, launch plans allow you to run your workflow on one or multiple schedules.
 Each launch plan can optionally define a single schedule (which can be easily disabled by disabling the launch plan) as well as optional notifications.
-Refer to :ref:`howto-notifications` for a deep dive into available notifications.
+Refer to the :std:ref:`User Guide <cookbook:sphx_glr_auto_deployment_cluster_notifications.py>` for a deep dive into available notifications.

 See `here <https://docs.google.com/drawings/d/1xtG7lyk3es2S42pNnh5OGXW59jvnRIyPXCrdjPJm-3c/edit?usp=sharing>`__ for an overview.